Why AI Still Needs a Human Virtual Assistant (Like Me)

 Six months ago, I wrote a post asking: Will AI replace Virtual Assistants?
 (Spoiler: no, but it will make us better.)

-Fast forward to August, and the landscape’s shifted again, not in a big headline-grabbing way, but in the quiet details.
+Fast forward to August, and the landscape's shifted again, not in a big headline-grabbing way, but in the quiet details.
 Tools have levelled up, yes.
 But so have the headaches.
+And honestly?
+Some of the "improvements" have made things trickier for virtual assistants, not easier.

 Here's what I've seen as a working VA, running a tech-savvy, human-first business, and how I'm using (and checking) AI in the real world.